rosschapman/internetross/blog.md

 }
 ```

 Can you see how this code was written a bit too simplistically?
-From what I can tell there are at least two latent booboos that make this code prone to fail in a way we don't want.
+From what I can tell there are at least two latent problems that make this code prone to fail in a way we don't want.

-1) First, an error may be thrown by code when we do "other synchronous things" after awaiting on `saveChildEntity`.
-See a light example of this here: https://codesandbox.io/embed/asyncawait-with-synchronous-error-7c7d5?fontsize=14
+1) First, a parse error may be thrown during "other synchronous things" after the `saveChildEntity` promise is fulfilled.
+See a contrived example of that: https://codesandbox.io/embed/asyncawait-with-synchronous-error-7c7d5?fontsize=14

-1) Second, it's possible that the POST request to save the child entities may succeed and the "other synchronous things" code won't throw.
-But, as we discovered later, the connection between browser and server may be severed before the browser recieves the `200`!
-When that happens, the runtime thinks an error occurs and jumps into the catch block.
+2) Second, it's possible that the POST request initiated by `saveChildEntity` may be succeed on the backend but the connection between browser and server may be severed before the browser recieves the `200` and the promise becomes fulfilled!
+When that happens, promise is actually rejected and the runtime goes into the catch block.

-It was this second vulnerability that bit us this time.
+It was this numero dos vulnerability that got us.

-It seems obvious in retrospect, but we had a situation where the user could start navigating away from the page by clicking a link that took a while to do stuff -- in our particular case a "Publish" action with a lot of network calls followed by a page reload.
-But while the *publish* was happening the user wasn't prevented from continuing to interact with the page.
-Which means they could also click another button that would trigger `saveStuffThunk`.
+It seems obvious in retrospect.
+Our code allowed the user to start navigating away from the page by clicking a link that took a while to do stuff -- in our particular case a "Publish" action with a lot of network calls followed by a page reload.
+While the *publish* was happening the user could still interact with the page.
+Meaning they could click another button -- "Save" -- that would trigger `saveStuffThunk`.
 Based on the server logs, it seems that fairly often the *publish* would complete and then start to reload the page *right in the middle* of the second `try/catch` block of `saveStuffThunk`.
 When that happened `nginx` would send down it's special `499` status code meaning *the client closed the connection before the server responded with a request*.
 The JavaScript then interpreted this as an error and sent the runtime into the catch delete block.

 The logs literally read (simplified):
 - POST /save/<id>
 - DELETE /<id> 499

 It still blows my mind this happened consistently to effect hundreds of records.
+The browser deterministically queues/coordinates?
 It was a very strange UX-driven race condition.

-Another really interesting aspect of this bug was learning that, in addition to our thunk code being a little too clever, we had missed the really really important requirement of locking the page for the user when they click the Publish button.
-This was actually implemented on different views but my team had implemented a new screen with similar access to the Publish button and didn't fully understanding the potentiality of allowing this race condition.
+In addition to realizing that our thunk code written too...optimistically, another really interesting aspect of this bug was learning that we had missed the really really important requirement of locking the page for the user when they click the "Publish" button.
+This was actually implemented for other similar interfaces, but when my team implemented a new screen with similar access to the "Publish" button, we didn't fully understanding the potentiality of allowing this race condition.
+Or how to prevent it.

-Bugs are just sometimes a result of a big complex system with fast-shifting pubertal code and fugitive ownership creating blind spots.
+Sometimes.
+Bugs are sometimes a result of a big complex system with fast-shifting pubertal code and fugitive ownership creating blind spots.
+> "Every existing feature, and even past bugs, makes every new feature harder.
+Every user with expectations is a drag on change." - [jessitron](https://blog.jessitron.com/2019/06/17/feature-interaction/)

 It sucks but we observed some new things and thereby learned some new things.

-A tangential observation/learning was that the 499s were not being sent as a result of load balancer, or proxy "client" cancelling the connection after a timeout.
+Even another cool, tangential observation/learning came from understanding the possible sources of 499s.
+I did some digging into this and discovered that connections *could* be cancelled eagerly by a load balancer, or proxy "client," a timeout.
 See: https://stackoverflow.com/questions/12973304/nginx-499-error-codes#comment98898883_18410932.
 Our server ops folks were able to confirm we did not have a load balancer managing the requests.
+Demystifying is an important part of this process.
+Don't follow clues you don't have to.
+A timeout might point to a slow service.

-If that had been the case the bug may have been caused by a slow service.
-Which makes me reflect on how signals of "broken" -- like bad data -- can actual reveal many interesting things about the system.
+I'm just hard reflecting on on how signals of "broken" -- like bad data -- can reveal many interesting things about the system.
 Just think about how much our JavaScript promise handling hid potentialialities.

 # 6/24/2019
 ## Pre-crude development